maxwolf621/AZ/az-104/Test/Storage.md

 You need to give your active directory users access to `TDShare1`.

 **ANS**
-Once you’ve enabled an Active Directory (AD) source for your storage account, you must configure share-level permissions in order to get access to your file share.
+Once you've enabled an Active Directory (AD) source for your storage account, you must configure share-level permissions in order to get access to your file share.

 There are two ways you can assign share-level permissions.

-You can assign them to specific Azure AD users/groups, and you can assign them to all authenticated identities as a default share-level permission.
+1. You can assign them to specific Azure AD users/groups, and you can assign them to all authenticated identities as a default share-level permission.

 Since we are handling sensitive data, we want our users to be able to access files that they are only allowed to.
 Due to this, we need to assign specific Azure AD users or groups to access Azure file share resources.